Creating User Menu Portlet

 Yii::import('zii.widgets.CPortlet'); class UserMenu extends CPortlet { public function init() { $this->title=CHtml::encode(Yii::app()->user->name); parent::init(); } protected function renderContent() { $this->render('userMenu'); } }

-.
-The former sets the portlet title to be the name of the current user; the latter generates the portlet body content by rendering a view named userMenu
+The UserMenu class extends from the CPortlet class from the zii library.
+It overrides both the init() method and the renderContent() method of CPortlet.
+The former sets the portlet title to be the name of the current user; the latter generates the portlet body content by rendering a view named userMenu.

 Tip: Notice that we have to explicitly include the